 If you’re not sold on the idea of buying a physical planner, why not take things digital?

 Looking for more remote working tools?
-We’ve rounded up eight different tools that will change the way you work from home here.
+We’ve rounded up 20 tools that will change the way you work from home here.

-Following on from the concept of time blocking, it’s important to dedicate time for moving and exercising.
-Daily reminders in your calendar to get up and stretch, or to drink a glass of water can help you from feeling chained to your desk.
+Following on from the concept of time blocking, it’s important to dedicate time to moving and exercising.
+Daily reminders in your calendar to get up and stretch or to drink a glass of water can help you from feeling chained to your desk.

 Looking for course inspiration?
 We’ve rounded up 15 killer online courses you can do right now.

-Sign up to daily resources delivered to your work inbox
+5. Sign up for daily resources delivered to your work inbox

 When working from home, it can sometimes feel like we’re spending all day in our inbox – and let’s face it, doing admin and replying to emails can leave us feeling uninspired.